 Many organizations can improve their processes but need more internal expertise to optimize them.
 Business Process Management (BPM) tools provide essential support, yet even the most intuitive solutions need a strong foundation of knowledge to unlock their full potential.

 Building a solid BPM practice enables organizations to achieve process efficiency.
-Understanding the stages of the BPM lifecycle, such as design, execution, monitoring, and optimization, equips teams to make informed decisions.
+Understanding the BPM phases and the stages of the BPM lifecycle, such as design, execution, monitoring, and optimization, equips teams to make informed decisions.
 With a clear grasp of each phase, businesses can enhance workflows, drive continuous improvement, and achieve long-term operational success.

 The BPM lifecycle is the step-by-step process for creating, managing, and improving business workflows.
-Each stage is critical in ensuring processes align with business goals while running efficiently.
+Also referred to as the business process management cycle, this approach helps teams streamline operations and optimize performance across all workflow stages.
+The stages of business process management are each critical in ensuring processes align with business goals while running efficiently.
 Following the BPM lifecycle, organizations reduce errors, improve collaboration, and foster continuous improvement.

 The BPM lifecycle provides a structured framework for designing, managing, and improving business processes.
-Each stage ensures workflows stay efficient, align with business goals, and adapt to changing needs.
+Each stages of business process management lifecycle ensures workflows stay efficient, align with business goals, and adapt to changing needs.
 Let’s explore the five stages in detail.

 The design stage lays the groundwork for BPM by identifying current processes and planning improvements that align with business goals.
-This phase evaluates workflows, understands gaps, and decides which processes need changes or additions.
+As one of the key BPM phases, this stage evaluates workflows, understands gaps, and decides which processes need changes or additions.

 Ask these questions during the design phase: